SIMITGROUP/openapigenerator/README.md

 ./openapiserver
 ```

 4. Try your rest api http://localhost:9000, to access your mock rest api server.
+It will run return sample data defined in .yaml file.

-5. Modify your code  ***openapiserverfolder/openapi/handles.go*** and repeat step 3 to make your rest api function as expected.
+5. Put in your real code at below file and repeat (3.)
+    a.  ***openapiserverfolder/openapi/routerhandle.go***
+    b.  ***openapiserverfolder/openapi/Model_xxx.go***

 # Features
 1. Auto prepare model/interface according each component's schema